tadam313/sheet-db/README.md

 ## Contributing

-If you have some new idea or just want to refactor existing features a bit, please do that, don't be shy.
+If you have some new idea or just want to refactor existing features a bit, fell free to contribute.
 I just want you to keep 2 things:

 - code style (jscs included in the build flow and config should be changed for valid reasons)
 - tests (please cover your code with unit tests)